<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=246018926052812&amp;ev=PageView&amp;noscript=1">

 Patel: So AI is again, artificial intelligence that works on gathering data.
 Where the robots are constantly doing repetitive work, all that data can be stored in a system.
 AI will come in and look to see if there are any specific patterns, whether it's signatures that it's looking for or the weight analysis, etc. So artificial intelligence is basically coming as the next step of robotic process automation.
 Once the robots are there, the data's in there, and artificial intelligence will come in and look to see how it can help with root cause analysis potentially.

 Zablocky: Great.
 Well, thank you for all of the wonderful questions.
 Unfortunately, we are now out of time.
 A link to the on-demand version of this program will be available.
 On behalf of everyone in RVCF, we'd like to thank you for attending today's seminar.
 For those of you who have further questions about the material covered in today's presentation or whose questions were not addressed in the Q&A portion, please feel free to contact iNymbus directly.
-Please note that iNymbus will be presenting at the RVCF Fall Conference so be sure to attend, introduce yourselves and ask questions.
-Thank you and have a great day.

 "Time & Cost Benefits of Robotics Processing Amazon Chargebacks" Download Presentation